read

 Examples

-All examples in this document use data mounted in /data
+All but the final example in this document use data mounted in /data

 in Deephaven.
 For more information on the relation between this location in Deephaven and on your local file system, see Docker data volumes.